zapier/visual-builder/docs/_partners/zap-templates.md

 ![Zapier App Directory Page](https://cdn.zapier.com/storage/photos/b625939587cb8a8c7242f375c714d6aa.png)

-The easiest way to find Zap Templates is in Zapier’s [App Directory](https://zapier.com/apps/) where we have individual pages for each of the 1,300+ apps that integrate with Zapier.
+The easiest way to find Zap Templates is in Zapier’s [App Directory](https://zapier.com/apps/) where we have individual pages for each of the thousands that integrate with Zapier.
 Want to find Gmail integrations?
 Go to [zapier.com/apps/gmail/integrations](https://zapier.com/apps/gmail/integrations/) to see the top apps connected with Gmail on Zapier, followed by a list of popular Gmail Zap Templates and Zapier content about Gmail use cases.

 Find your app’s App Directory page at `zapier.com/apps/YourApp/integrations`, replacing `YourApp` with your app’s name.